 When will 5G hit your devices?

 Speed tests are under experimentation in different testing facilities.
 Samsung claims to achieve a speed of 7.5Gbps, while Nokia takes it to the highest 10Gbps.
 Huawei, a Chinese mobile giant, allegedly speaks of delivering 3.6Gbps.
 The efforts predict the arrival of 5G very soon; still some researchers are of the view that 5G won’t be commercialized till 2020; however, South Korea is now making its worldwide debut at the Winter Olympics in Pyeongchang.

 Future of 5G

-5G will, no doubt, storm the networking arena with its numerous features and super capabilities.
+5G will, no doubt, storm the networking arena with its numerous features and super capabilities (read more about 5G network countries).
 It will rock the UAVs (unmanned automatic vehicles) because of its low latency, and fast speed as the communication between sensors and respondents will become delay-free.
 Manufacturers like General Motors, Volkswagen, and BMW, are taking a special interest in the development of 5G technology to equip their vehicles with the fastest internet facility.
 We find the upcoming 5G technology quite fascinating, but it leaves us with a question.
 While the world is making a transition towards 5G service, how many of us can access the 4G or even the very basic 3G or 2G service?
 To some people, even 3G sounds great!